ooker777/docs-1/docs/Github Publisher/Settings/Per files settings.md

 4. `dataview` to override dataview settings.
 5. `hardbreak` for markdown hard break.
 6. `baselink` : to change the base link for the copy links function.
+7. `path` : override all path settings and create a path from the root.
+Use `/` or let it empty to set it to the root of the repository.

 ## Quick references